Maldives

 The island and its over-water villas.

-Hurawalhi is known for its healthy house reef, so we were eager to get our snorkels on and explore the marine life that surrounds us.
-We first chatted with the hotel’s resident marine biologist, who taught us a little bit about the local fauna and flora, and helped us learn the names of some of the local fish.
-We were warned about the triggerfish, a friendly-looking fish that becomes aggressive if you swim too close to its nest.
-Good to know.
-We snorkeled out to where the reef drops off into deeper water and followed it around part of the island.
-We saw many of the different types of fish and coral we had just learned about, and got to swim with a friendly turtle for a while.
-We made sure to keep our distance from any triggerfish.
-At one point, we were surrounded by a large school of tiny white fish, which swam purposefully around us in perfect synchrony.
-What an unforgettable moment!
+Hurawalhi is known for its healthy house reef, so we were eager to get our snorkels on and explore the marine life that literally surrounds us on all sides.
+We first chatted with the hotel’s resident marine biologist, who taught us a little bit about the local fauna and flora, and patiently helped us learn the names of some of the local fish.
+We were specifically warned about the triggerfish, a friendly-looking and colorful fish that becomes surprisingly aggressive if you swim too close to its nest during breeding season.
+They’ve been known to bite divers.
+Good to know, and we’ll definitely be keeping our distance.

 Eric, free-diving where the reef drops off.